 - Open disputes show chargebacks that need evidence or outcome tracking.

-- Near sell-out ticket types help teams watch capacity pressure.
+- Near sell-out ticket types help teams watch low remaining stock.

 - Draft events show setup work that has not launched.